-Given a set A and a sentence S(x), where x is a free variable, a new set B whose elements are exactly those elements of A for which S(x) holds can be formed, this is denoted $B=\{xinA: S(x)\}$ .
+Given a set A and a sentence S(x), where x is a free variable, a new set B whose elements are exactly those elements of A for which S(x) holds can be formed, this is denoted B= {xinA: S(x)}.
 Sentences are expressed using the logical operators "for some" (or "there exists"), "for all", "and", "or", "not".
-If the existence of a set containing all the specified elements is known (as will always be the case in this module), we write $B=\{x: S(x)\}$ .
+If the existence of a set containing all the specified elements is known (as will always be the case in this module), we write B= {x: S(x)}.

-The unordered set containing the elements a, b and c is denoted {a,b,c}.
+The unordered set containing the elements a, b and c is denoted $\{a,b,c\}$.
 This notation is not to be confused with tuples.
 The ordered pair of a and b, with first coordinate a and second coordinate b, is denoted (a,b).
 An ordered pair is an ordered set of two elements.
 In this module ordered sets can contain one, two or more elements, and parentheses are used to enclose the elements.
 Unordered sets and ordered sets are orthogonal, again in this module; there is no unordered set equal to any ordered set.

 The set that contains no elements is called the empty set.
 If two sets A and B contain the same elements, then A is equal to B, denoted A=B. Two ordered sets are equal if they contain the same number of elements and have equal elements at each coordinate.
 If a set A contains all elements that B contains, then B is a subset of A. The union of two sets A and B is the smallest set that contains all elements of A and all elements of B. The intersection of two sets A and B is the set that contains all elements of A that belong to B. Two sets are disjoint if their intersection is the empty set.
-The difference of two sets A and B is the set that contains all elements of A that do not belong to B. The symmetric difference of two sets is the set that contains those element that belong to either of the two sets, but not both.
+The difference of two sets A and B is the set that contains those element that belong to either of the two sets, but not both.
 The union of a collection of sets is the smallest set that contains all the elements that belong to at least one set of the collection.
-The intersection of a non-empty collection of sets is the set that contains all elements that belong to every set of the collection.
+The intersection of a non-empty collection.